P4-Research/nikss-artifacts/README.md

 ### Hardware settings & OS configuration

 In order to make tests as stable and reproducible as possible and to minimize interference from system activity, the following configuration was done.
 Note that the same configuration is used for both PSA-eBPF in-kernel tests and P4-dpdk userspace tests.
+All our tests we done with DUT kernel version v5.11.3.
 -  Disable HyperThreading
 -  Disable Turbo Boost, either from UEFI/BIOS or as follows (assuming `intel_pstate` is enabled):
 ```